Development assistance in Papua New Guinea

 Australia’s development partnership with Papua New Guinea

 A stable, prosperous, peaceful and resilient PNG is critical to Australia's interests.
-We are PNG's largest development partner; its main partner on economic and security issues; and its most active supporter in helping it respond to the COVID-19 crisis.
+We are PNG's largest development partner and its main partner on economic and security issues.

-Management of COVID-19 and the global shutdown is aggravating existing challenges in PNG, including debt, putting strain on already fragile health systems, and impacting exports and revenues.
+The COVID-19 pandemic aggravated existing challenges in PNG, including debt, strained already fragile health systems, and affected exports and revenues.

-Australia is using all of its capabilities to work with PNG at this critical time.
+Australia is unwavering in its commitment to work with PNG on its recovery.

 PNG COVID-19 Development Response Plan

-The PNG COVID-19 Development Response Plan (CRP) sets out how Australia is helping PNG to respond to and recover from COVID-19 shocks over the next two years.
+The PNG COVID-19 Development Response Plan (CRP) set out how Australia is helping PNG to respond to and recover from COVID-19 shocks.
 Our support is framed around three pillars: health security; stability; and economic recovery, in line with Partnerships for Recovery: Australia’s COVID-19 Development Response.

 Pillar 1 – health security

-To support health security in PNG, Australia’s health programs have been adjusted to ensure they include COVID-19 preparedness and mitigation measures.
-Funding for health security has been increased and our support will continue to be directed to strengthening local systems.
-We will support essential services, since disrupted services during COVID 19 lead to increased mortality and morbidities.
-Wider impacts have also been felt, such as disruption to sexual and reproductive health and rights services which lead to women and girls dropping out of work and education.
+To support health security in PNG, Australia’s health programs adjusted to include COVID-19 preparedness and mitigation measures.
+Funding for health security was increased and our support continues to be directed to strengthening local systems.
+We continue to support essential services to minimise the impact of disrupted health services.

-Australia’s support for PNG’s COVID-19 response has included deployment of Australian Medical Assistance Teams (AUSMAT) to provide on the ground support and help strengthen PNG government systems; support for COVID-19 testing, provision of PPE and information campaigns, and support to help PNG’s provinces implement their COVID-19 preparedness and response plans.
-Australia is also providing comprehensive support for PNG’s COVID-19 vaccination rollout, ensuring a secure supply of vaccines, and extensive delivery support on the ground.
+Australia’s support for PNG’s COVID-19 response included deployment of Australian Medical Assistance Teams (AUSMAT) to provide on the ground support and help strengthen PNG government systems; support for COVID-19 testing, provision of personal protective equipment and information campaigns, and support to help PNG’s provinces implement their COVID-19 preparedness and response plans.
+Australia also provided comprehensive support for PNG’s COVID-19 vaccination rollout, ensuring a secure supply of vaccines, and extensive delivery support on the ground.